solarina/zion-docs/README.md

 ```

 here the status is very important, you should only accept an order if its status
-is "Filled" otherwise it means the order is failed, and you are not received any
+is "Filled" otherwise it means the order is failed, and you have not received
-money.
+any money.